bordeltabernacle/ansible_networking_vagrant_setup/README.md

 ### Paramiko

+Paramiko is currently version 2.1.1

-Paramiko is pinned to a 2.0.2 release due to [this issue](https://github.com/paramiko/paramiko/issues/859)
+Paramiko was previously pinned to a 2.0.2 release due to [this issue](https://github.com/paramiko/paramiko/issues/859)

 Paramiko was previously pinned to a 1.17 release as a backward incompatible change was introduced with the release of version 2, issue [#15665](https://github.com/ansible/ansible/issues/15665).
 If you are having issues, then do try downgrading your paramiko version: